 Click here to read the summary report from Summer 2020.

 Click here to read the summary report from Fall 2020.

 Click here to read the summary report from Fall 2021.

 Right now, students and families are struggling to make decisions about college in an environment of rapid change and uncertainty:

 - Students about to start their first year of college are making hard decisions about whether to attend classes in person or online.
-The excitement of college is dimmed by announcements that social experiences on campus will be limited and distanced.
-College and universities are still unable to promise what fall semester will look like.

-Right now the best thing families can do is watch for updates and wait for guidance.
+The best thing families can do is watch for updates and wait for guidance.
 Encourage your student to look for notices from their college and university and respond to any instructions they receive.

-For now, this website provides information that students and families can use as talking points and action steps, no matter where your student is within the college experience.
+Whether students are on campus or learning online, parents can encourage them to focus on academics and find ways to connect to campus.
+This website provides information that students and families can use as talking points and action steps, no matter where your student is within the college experience.